 The Company is engaged in mining, exploration and development of mineral properties, primarily in Chile, USA, Portugal, Sweden, Spain and the DRC.
 The segments presented reflect the way in which the Company's management reviews its business performance.
 Operating segments are reported in a manner consistent with the internal reporting provided to executive management who act as the chief operating decision-maker.
 Executive management is responsible for allocating resources and assessing performance of the operating segments.

-(Tabular amounts in thousands of US dollars, except for shares and per share amounts)
+Notes to consolidated financial statements For the years ended December 31, 2015 and 2014 (Tabular amounts in thousands of US dollars, except for shares and per share amounts)

 For the year ended December 31, 2015